Study of a background reconstruction method for the measurement of D-meson azimuthal angular correlations: PYTHIA study for correlations

 The di-hadron correlation measurements are usually plotted as a function of the azimuthal angle difference, i.e. $\Delta\phi = \phi_{D^0} - \phi_{\overline{D^0}}$.
-In Figure~\ref{lssbQA1}, the left plot shows the correlations between unlike-sign candidates and the like-sign backgrounds as a function of $\Delta\phi$.
-The $p_{\rm T} > 1.0$\,GeV/$c$ cut is set for both $D^0$ and $\overline{D^0}$ mesons, and the mass window cuts for US, LS and SB pairs used are shown as the colored bands in Fig.~\ref{invmass}.
-The plot shows that the correlation between like-sign and like-sign background pairs (LS*LS) tends to peak at $\Delta\phi$ around 0 and that its magnitude is considerably larger than that between like-sign background and unlike-sign candidates (LS*US).
-The right panel in Figure~\ref{lssbQA1} shows the results with the same trigger $p_{\rm T}$ and S/B ratio from the side-band method.
-The correlation between the side-band background and unlike-sign candidates lies between the other two correlation terms.
-The correlation between two side-band background pairs shows a similar trend as that between side-band background and unlike-sign candidates.
+Fig.~\ref{lssbQA1} upper panel shows the correlations between Unlike-Sign candidates and the Like-Sign backgrounds as a function of $\Delta\phi$.
+The $p_{T} > 1.0$ GeV/c cut is set for both $D^0$ and $\overline{D^0}$ mesons, and the mass window cuts for US, LS and SB pairs used are shown as the colored bands in Fig.~\ref{invmass}.
+The plot shows that the correlation between Like-Sign and Like-Sign background pairs (LS*LS) tends to peak at $\Delta\phi$ around 0 and that its magnitude is considerably larger than that between Like-Sign background and UnLike-Sign candidates (LS*US).
+The lower panel in Fig.~\ref{lssbQA1} shows the results of the Side-Band method with the same trigger $p_{T}$ and S/B ratio as the Like-Sign method.
+The correlation between the Side-Band background and Unlike-Sign candidates lies between the other two correlation terms.
+The correlation between two Side-Band background pairs shows a similar trend as that between Side-Band background and Unlike-Sign candidates.

 In Fig.~\ref{lssbQA2}, the reconstructed $D^0-\overline{D^0}$ correlation signals with LS and SB background methods are compared to the real correlation signals from PYTHIA directly.
-Two sets of \pT cuts were imposed for triggered and associated $D$-mesons, shown in the upper and lower panels respectively.
-Panels in two different columns show the comparisons with two different mass window cuts which result in different signal-to-background ratios in the reconstructed $D^0$ candidates.
+Two sets of $p_{T}$ cuts were imposed for triggered and associated $D$-mesons, shown in the upper and lower panels respectively.
+Panels in two different columns show the comparisons with two different mass window cuts which result in different signal-to-background ratios of the reconstructed $D^0$ candidates.
 The red data points represent the correlation signals from reconstructed $D^{0}$s, and the blue data points are the real $D^{0}$ correlations directly obtained from PYTHIA with the same kinematic cuts applied.
 Similar results from the SB method are also shown in Fig.~\ref{lssbQA2}.